danieldiamand/chess_on_a_really_big_board/README.md

 # chess_on_a_really_big_board

 React project based on the chess variant of the same name.

 ## To do:

 > - Get stable version
 > - Checking/mates in a effecient manner
 > - Function to return all legal moves
 > - Improve UI and scaling with window size
 > - Read and use text moves
+> - Castling doesn't work
+> - Rewrite pawnLogic.js

 ## Requires:

 > - nodeJS v16.13.0
 > - lodash
->

 ## First run:

 > - $ cd my-app
 > - $ npm install
 > - $ npm start